 Simulation projects are used to create and manage individual simulation projects.
 To assign one or multiple campaigns to a simulation project, a new simulation group has to be created.
 In a simulation project simulation models and stimuli files are brought together to realize the desired simulation task.
 The elements of a simulation project are visualized in Fig. 3-3.

-Fig. 3-3: Simulation project creation in MODEL-SIMULATOR and the containing data and outputs see 3.3.2 "Simulations" below
+Fig. 3-3: Simulation project creation in MODEL-SIMULATOR and the containing data and outputs

 The MODEL-SIMULATOR offers the following activities: